jamesisonfire21-glitch/luminaria-koreader-plugin/README.md

 Make sure you have run Export all highlights in KOReader before syncing.
 The plugin looks for the latest `.md` file in your clipboard folder.

 **Sync failed — network error**
-Make sure WiFi is enabled and your Kobo is connected to a network before syncing.
+Make sure WiFi is enabled and your device is connected to a network before syncing.
 Go to **Menu → ⋮ More → Network → Enable WiFi**.

 **Sync failed — invalid token**
 Double-check your token was copied correctly from the registration email with no extra spaces.
 You can re-enter it in **Menu → Luminaria Sync → Settings**.